tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 version
 : This value contains the version number.

+cid
+: Value of the negotiated CID.

+cid_length
+: 1 byte field indicating the length of the negotiated CID.

 length
 : This value contains the length information in the outer-header.

+## CBC Block Ciphers

+This  specification updates the MAC calculation defined in Section 6.2.3.2 of {{RFC5246}}, which is re-used by Section 4.1.2.3 of {{RFC6347}}.

+The MAC is generated as:

+   MAC(MAC_write_key, seq_num +
+                        TLSCompressed.type +
+                        TLSCompressed.version +
+						cid +
+						cid_length +
+                        TLSCompressed.length +
+                        TLSCompressed.fragment);

+   where "+" denotes concatenation.

+seq_num
+: The sequence number for this record.

+MAC
+: The MAC algorithm specified by SecurityParameters.mac_algorithm.

 cid
 : Value of the negotiated CID.

 cid_length
 : 1 byte field indicating the length of the negotiated CID.

 # Examples